-- Requirements are not met or certificates are not submitted at all or not in due time as stipulated in the special provisions of these examination regulations and in Appendix 3 or 5. - 2.
-The Master's examination or the Diplom examination has been failed at the final attempt in this degree programme or a related degree programme within the meaning of Section 33 (1) and (3)(3). - 3.
+- 1. Requirements are not met or certificates are not submitted at all or not in due time as stipulated in the special provisions of these examination regulations and in Appendix 3 or 5. - 2.
+The applicant has failed a Master's examination or a Diplom examination in Physics (in either German or English) at the final attempt. - 3.
 It has been ordered that the student is to be de-registered, resulting in the revocation of the student's right to sit the examination. - 4 Section 26 (2) and (3) shall apply accordingly.